kamaal44/inet/showcases/emulation/videostreaming/doc/index.rst

 In this scenario, we'll use a real video application to stream a video file to another real video application.

 Note that this showcase requires the ``Emulation`` feature of the INET Framework to be turned on (it's off by default), and it only runs on Linux.
+For an introduction to emulation in INET, read the TODO section in the User's Guide.

 | INET version: ``4.2``
 | Source files location: `inet/showcases/emulation/videostreaming <https://github.com/inet-framework/inet/tree/master/showcases/emulation/videostreaming>`__